 External Ids for RBX1 Gene

 This locus encodes a RING finger-like domain-containing protein.
 The encoded protein interacts with cullin proteins and likely plays a role in ubiquitination processes necessary for cell cycle progression.
 This protein may also affect protein turnover.
 Related pseudogenes exist on chromosomes 2 and 5.[provided by RefSeq, Sep 2010]

 GeneCards Summary for RBX1 Gene

 RBX1 (Ring-Box 1) is a Protein Coding gene.
-Diseases associated with RBX1 include invasive bladder transitional cell carcinoma and renal cell carcinoma.
+Diseases associated with RBX1 include invasive bladder transitional cell carcinoma and kidney cancer.
 Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is RNF7.

 UniProtKB/Swiss-Prot for RBX1 Gene